iterative/cml.dev/content/docs/self-hosted-runners.md

 [the same](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-user-accounts)
 as normal user accounts, with the only difference being the intended use case.

-### Runner Credentials
+### Could Compute Resource Credentials

-Note that you will also need to provide access credentials for your compute resources as secrets.
+Note that you will also need to provide access credentials of your compute resources.
 In the above example, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are required to deploy EC2 instances.

 Click below to see credentials needed for supported compute providers.